-For example, a recent SEO hourly rate breakdown by Ahrefs found that 6% of SEO providers charge over $200/hour.
+For example, this SEO hourly rate breakdown found that 6% of SEO providers charge over $200/hour.

 So there are a number of SEO providers that charge more than $150/hour.
 And quite a few that charge less.
 But those two extremes tend to be outliers.

 According to several sources, including the SEO Services Report I mentioned earlier, this SEO jobs report, this pricing survey by Credo, and other industry sources, $50-$150 per hour is the average rate for hourly SEO services.

 Note that this hourly SEO cost refers to freelancers and digital marketing agencies.